cdpeca/espnffscraper/README.md

 python3 espnffscraper.py
 ```

 As of now this will extract your league information and make available for you to access as you want.
-Currently it will generate a couple charts:
+Currently it will generate a couple charts...
 - Win/Loss Margins for League by Regular and Playoff Seasons
 - Lucky/Unlucky Wins and Losses for each team